Inncee81/33nano/2nd_Brain.md

 43. _Inside of every problem lies an opportunity_

-44. _Do the impossible, se the invisible, touch the untouchable, break the unbreakable, Row row fight the power._
+44. _Do the impossible, see the invisible, touch the untouchable, break the unbreakable, Row row fight the power._
 <!-- _People die at 40 and get buried at 80_
 - _Defiance is the trademark of youth_
 - _Matte black everything_ -->